php-ru/symfony-docs-ru/configuration/configuration_organization.rst

 Some system administrators may prefer to store sensitive parameters in files outside the project directory.
 Imagine that the database credentials for your website are stored in the ``/etc/sites/mysite.com/parameters.yaml`` file.
-Loading this file is as simple as indicating the full file path when importing it from any other configuration file:
+You can load files from outside the project folder by indicating the full file path when importing it from any other configuration file:

 .. configuration-block::